graphhopper/directions-api/README.md

 GraphHopper Directions API for Business
 =======

-With the [ GraphHopper Directions API for Business](https://graphhopper.com/#directions-api) it is possible to get the fastest path(s) between two or more locations.
+With the [ GraphHopper Directions API for Business](https://graphhopper.com/#directions-api) you get a reliable and fast routing service.
+Additionally to A-to-B routing with the Routing API it is possible to get all distances between all locations with our Matrix API.

 ## How to Start

- 1. To use the Directions API you need an API key, Get it [here](https://graphhopper.com/#directions-api).
+ 1. To use the Directions API you need an API key.
+Get it for free [here](https://graphhopper.com/#directions-api).
- 2. Read the documentation for the **Routing API**, the **Matrix API** and the **Geocoding API** below.
+ 2. Read the documentation for the **Routing API**, the **Matrix API** and the **Geocoding API** below or try the examples in our dashboard.
+ 3. To increase your query limits for production you pay online within a few minutes via credit card or debit advice.

-Also you can see routing and geocoding in action at [GraphHopper Maps](https://graphhopper.com/maps).
+You can see the Routing and Geocoding API in action at [GraphHopper Maps](https://graphhopper.com/maps).

 ## [Routing API](docs-routing.md)